Thompson Rivers University

 Content provided by Thompson Rivers University (TRU)

-Thompson Rivers University offers 140 on-campus programs and another 60 programs through its Open Learning division.
+Thompson Rivers University offers 140 on-campus programs and another 60 programs online.
 They range from apprenticeships and certificates to bachelor’s, law and master’s degrees.
 A laddering system allows students to move from certificate and diploma programs to degrees.
-More than 13,000 students study on campus, and almost 16,000 study online—about 1,800 students do both.
-“At TRU we believe education comes through many paths.
+A second campus is located in Williams Lake, B.C.
+The campuses welcome a diverse student population that is nine per cent Indigenous and 20 per cent international.
+More than 14,000 students study on campus, and almost 15,000 study online—about 1,900 students do both.
+“At TRU, we believe education comes through many paths.
 From our unique mix of programs, available on campus and online, whether academics or trades, students will find a university like no other,” says president Brett Fairbairn.

-Students benefit from small class sizes, and some can participate in undergrad research even before they reach higher-level classes.
+Students benefit from small class sizes, and some undergraduates can even participate in research before they reach higher-level classes.
 TRU’s main campus is flanked by 40 km of pine-shaded hiking trails and is a short drive from ski hills and lakes.
 The Old Main building is a hub of student services, including a student employment centre, lounge, wellness centre and theatre.
-Recent developments include the Industrial Training and Technology Centre and the Chappell Family Building for Nursing and Population Health.
-The updated Early Childhood Education Centre includes a non-profit daycare.
-Business students get practical investment experience at the new Raymond James Trading Lab.
-A second campus is located in Williams Lake, B.C.
-The campuses welcome a diverse student population that is nine per cent Indigenous and 20 per cent international.
+Recent developments include the Industrial Training and Technology Centre, the Chappell Family Building for Nursing and Population Health, and the Early Childhood Education Centre, which opened in 2022 and includes a non-profit daycare.
+Meanwhile, business students get practical investment experience at the Raymond James Trading Lab, which opened in 2021, equipped with state-of-the-art trading stations.

 Standout Programs